ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

 ## Sync data from the Archive API

-In this section, we demonstrate how an OP Node derive L2 blocks using blobs from the EthStorage archive API.
+In this section, we demonstrate how an OP Node derives L2 blocks using blobs from the EthStorage archive API.

 ### Start a proxy to Beacon API